 Continue reading...

-Have you ever seen a seedling spout begin?
-It’s a tiny loop that sprouts like a ballerina, arching from soil to sky.
-Then its stem, translucent and pale, presents two itty bitty green leaves to the sun.
+Have you ever seen a seedling begin?
+It’s sprouts like a ballerina, arching from soil to sky.
+Then a pale stem presents two itty bitty green leaves to the sun.
 When you root for something so tender, optimism is a reflex.
-You believe it’s entirely possible for a
+You believe it’s entirely possible for a nascent plant to thrive.
+You don’t think

 Continue reading...